man doing incline dumbbell presses

 Keep your elbows close to your body throughout the movement.
 Pause for a moment at the top, then slowly lower the dumbbells back down to the starting position, inhaling as you do so.

-It's important to maintain control throughout the exercise and avoid using momentum to lift the weights.
+Maintain control throughout the exercise and avoid using momentum to lift the weights.

 Variations and modifications of the close grip dumbbell press for different fitness levels